MilesLab/Rembrandt/README.md

 BiocManager::install("Rsubread")
 ```

+# Current File Requirements

+**Given that we are using paired-end data, it is a requirement that both pairs must be ordered in exactly the same way or these functions will not work correctly**

 # Vignette and Data

 The package includes a 'fasta' file and SAF annotation file for amplicon sequences as well as test data.